rahulgopinath/rahulgopinath.github.io/_posts/2024-07-01-lr-parsing.markdown

 canonical LR(1) parser, and show how to extract the parse trees.
 Python code snippets are provided throughout so that you can work through the implementation steps.
-An LR parser is a bottom-up parser.
+An LR parser is a bottom-up parser[^grune2008parsing].
 The *L* stands for scanning the input left-to-right, and the *R* stands for constructing a rightmost derivation.
 This contrasts with LL parsers which are again left-to-right but construct the leftmost derivation.
 It is a shift reduce parser because the operation